dannguyen/watson-word-watcher/README.md

 Also, this repo doesn't yet have the (relatively trivial) code to parse the Watson API's JSON responses.
 Or to make hilarious supercuts from the data.

+Later in this README, there's a demonstration involving a 3-minute video address from President Obama and the transcript from the compiled JSON.

+Check out the [projects/republican-debate-sc-2016-02-13 folder](projects/republican-debate-sc-2016-02-13) in this repo to see the raw JSON response files and their corresponding .WAV audio, as extracted from the [Feb.
+13, 2016 Republican Presidential Candidate debate in South Carolina](https://www.youtube.com/watch?v=OkSRfYeD7cQ)

 # Requirements